picahq/pica-mcp/README.md

 Once you've added the server config and connected some platforms in the [Pica dashboard](https://app.picaos.com/connections), restart Claude Desktop and try out some examples:

-- What connections do I have access to?
+### Communication & Productivity
-- Send an email using gmail to hello@picaos.com
+- Send an email using Gmail to a colleague with a meeting summary
-- What actions can I perform with google sheets?
-- Create an event in my calendar
+- Create a calendar event in Google Calendar for next Tuesday at 2pm
-- List 5 users from my postgres users table
-- Send a message in slack to the #general channel with today's weather
+- Send a message in Slack to the #marketing channel with the latest campaign metrics
+- Find documents in Google Drive related to Q3 planning

+### Data Access & Analysis
+- List the top 10 customers from my PostgreSQL database
+- Create a new sheet in Google Sheets with sales data
+- Query Salesforce for opportunities closing this month
+- Update a Notion database with project statuses

+### Business Operations
+- Create a support ticket in Zendesk from customer feedback
+- Process a refund for a customer order in Stripe
+- Add a new lead to HubSpot from a website inquiry
+- Generate an invoice in QuickBooks for a client project

+### AI & Content
+- Generate an image with DALL-E based on product specifications
+- Transcribe a meeting recording with ElevenLabs
+- Research market trends using Tavily or SerpApi
+- Analyze customer sentiment from support tickets

 Got any cool examples?
 [Open a PR](https://github.com/picahq/awesome-pica) and share them!